-There’s no question that the pandemic has catalysed ingenuity and upscaling in healthtech solutions across the world.
-Despite major headwinds pre-COVID, we have seen rapid digitalisation of the healthcare landscape, helped by traditional and non-traditional players alike.
+There’s no question that the pandemic has catalyzed ingenuity and upscaling in health tech solutions across the world.
+Despite major headwinds pre-COVID, we have seen rapid digitalization of the healthcare landscape, helped by traditional and non-traditional players alike.

-As a health innovation consultant, I assess emerging solutions that cut across various healthtech capabilities to understand where they can plug in and add value, in the broader ecosystem.
-An issue that I often see is that most solutions are inherently designed to be functional but temporary - alleviating a specific stressor placed on the health system or patient or provider for the time-being.
+As a health innovation consultant, I assess emerging solutions that cut across various health tech capabilities to understand where they can plug in and add value, to the broader ecosystem.
+An issue that I often see is that most solutions are inherently designed to be functional but temporary - alleviating a specific stressor placed on the health system or patient or provider for the time being.

 ‘YOU CAN’T KNOW WHAT YOU DON’T LIVE’